Created 10 Oct 2003; last modified 14 June 2004.

 violence and the sacred, that everywhere their focus is on the

-differentiation of “bad” violence from “good,” and on the
+differentiation of “bad” violence from “good,”

-(which Girard’s mimetic theory describes as part of a mimetic
+uncontrolled reprisal (which Girard’s mimetic theory describes

-cycle of desire, rivalry, revenge, and retribution) by means of
+as part of a mimetic cycle of desire, rivalry, revenge, and

-the controlled “good” violence of sacred ritual sacrifice — which,
+of sacred ritual sacrifice — which, alas, despite

-mechanism Girard has uncovered, into “bad” violence all over again.
+Girard has uncovered, into “bad” violence

 See the full text of the work